 - a living list of Children's diseases

-This is the most complicated part result of a very active collaboration between Jorge, the developer and myself.
+This is the most complicated part result of a very active collaboration between Jorge, our developer and myself.
 Together we framed the chatbot possibilities by following a model called Prometheus.
 In which, we ask why (goals) before how (functionality descriptors).

-Following the Prometheus model, we have framed the chatbot functionalities through a high level tree-like diagram 'User Goal Map'.
+Following the Prometheus model, we have framed the chatbot functionalities through a high level tree-like diagram called 'User Goal Map'.

 The Prometheus model has been beneficial for providing context and user goals and motivations to the developer.
 Moreover allowed to break down the software engineering process in smaller pieces that could be easily tackled by the designer.

 To iterate quickly, the developer leveraged the existing state of the art AI products and Web Services.
 We used Dialogflow, which comes with multiple benefits, such as its ability to integrate into various platforms, and the ability to analyse past conversations to improve future use.